ctthang/kombit-service-net/README.md

 * `SoapMessageLogLocation` a folder to store all SOAP messages sent and received to and from the STS and the service.
 * `serilog:minimum-level` specifies the logging level.
 Log files are stored in the `Logs\` folder.

-## Calling The Service Using the Anvendersystem (User Context)Open the following address in a browser:<br/>
+## Calling The Service Using the Anvendersystem (Service Consumer)
-[https://adgangsstyringeksempler.projekt-stoettesystemerne.dk/Service](https://adgangsstyringeksempler.projekt-stoettesystemerne.dk/Service)To be greeted with a welcome page.

 Sample code which demonstrates how to call the service can be found in the class:<br/>
 `Kombit.Samples.Consumer.Consumer`The following test case demonstrates how to call the STS and then use the issued token to call a service:<br/>
 `SendRstAndThenExecuteServiceServiceSuccessfully`